vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 On Friday 2026-06-19, I skipped all exercises in order to fit a Trader Joe's trip in the afternoon and preserve time for meal prep later in the day.

+## 2026-06-22: skipped jogging

+On Monday 2026-06-22, I skipped jogging.
+This was due to a schedule overrun with a work meeting.
+I did do hand gripper exercises and humming with intermittent pauses.
+Strength exercises were not due on this day.